-Heritage Malta has been established in January 2002 by virtue of Article 8 and 9 of the Cultural Heritage Act.
+Heritage Malta has been established in January 2003 by virtue of Article 8 and 9 of the Cultural Heritage Act.
 The Act establishes the mission of ensuring that those elements entrusted to it are protected and made accessible to the public as defined in the Heritage Act.
 Heritage Malta took over the principal operational functions that were previously carried out by Museums Department.
-This includes responsibility for the care and management of the following sites and collections:
+This includes responsibility for the care and management of various state-owned heritage sites and museums.